 Image credit: facebook.com/Lauriedees

 To many people around the world, the thought of beetroot and pineapple on a burger is outrageous, but to Australians, it sounds like lunch.
-The Aussie from Ribs and Burgers [336-342 McDonalds Road, South Morang] includes a beef patty, beetroot, pineapple, Swiss cheese, bacon, egg, lettuce, tomato, onion, pickles with BBQ & Aunty Joan’s pink sauce.
+The Aussie from Ribs and Burgers [336-342 McDonalds Road, South Morang] includes a beef patty, beetroot, pineapple, Swiss cheese, bacon, egg, lettuce, tomato, onion and pickles with both barcecue and Aunty Joan’s pink sauce.
 Come in and see the finished product for yourself, the burger has a little bit of everything Aussie in it and doesn’t disappoint.
 Ribs and Burgers has a big menu with something for everyone, including a little burger menu for the young ones.
 Why not round up the family or some friends and try the Aussie or any of the burgers mentioned above.

 Image credit: facebook.com/ribsandburgers